Curved Page Divider

 When we better understand what indicators put a child at a higher risk for homelessness, we can begin to target high-risk foster children and provide them with the support they need before they age out of foster care.

 Sadly, the foster care system and the youth homelessness epidemic are tethered.
 However, with the growth of the quality foster program and the onboarding of more loving foster parents, the state can provide better care to these struggling youths as they transition to adulthood.
-With hard work, they will not join the homeless people in our community.
+With hard work, they will not join the ranks of the homeless people in our community.

 Contact us at FosterVA to help foster children find a safe home.